 The goal of SEO is to have your website appear in the top positions of the search engine results page (SERP) for specific keywords or phrases related to your business.
 This helps to increase traffic to your website and generate more leads and sales.

 To optimise your website, you need to understand how search engines work.
 Search engines use algorithms to determine the relevance of pages for a given query.
-They look for keywords, link structure, and other elements to determine the best results to show for a given query.
+They look for keywords, link structure, and other elements to determine the best results.

 SEO involves making sure your website is optimised for search engine algorithms.
 This includes optimising your content, HTML, and other elements of your web design.

 When done properly, SEO can help your website rank higher in the SERPs and increase your website’s traffic.
-It can also help you to build a brand and establish yourself as an authority in your industry.
+It can also help you to build your brand and establish yourself as an authority in your industry.

 How do I know what keywords to use on my website?

 Keyword research is a process of discovering the words and phrases that consumers use when searching for products and services online.
 It is an essential part of any successful search engine optimisation (SEO) strategy.